Andrey-Pivtorak/NestJS_prisma_SQLite/README.md

 - "dist" - is a folder with files converted to .js format and are used for running the mock-server
 - "node_modules" is a folder containing node.js modules needed to run tests
-- "prisma" is a folder containing migrations files, mock database and scheme of the database.
+- "prisma" is a folder containing migrations files, a mock database, and a scheme of the database.
 - "src" is a folder containing all the entities of the project, controller, module, and service files.
 - "test" is a folder containing all the existing tests
 - ".env" is a file where are variables which are set up using "secrets variables"
-- ".gitignore" is a file containing the names of files and folders that are excluded from uploading to github
+- ".gitignore" is a file containing the names of files and folders that are excluded from uploading to GitHub
 - "package.json" is a file containing all the basic data of the project, as well as dependencies necessary to run the project and the test run commands
 - "package-lock.json" is a file containing fixed project dependencies for a quick installation
 - "README.md" is a file containing a description and brief documentation of the project